Chris McAdoo takes the Pechakucha stage!

 Congrats to everyone and especially the night’s big winner, Human.AI.
 All of this takes a founder’s mentality and.
 And if any of you follow me, that founders mentality is a grit, a determination, a focus on forward momentum like none other.
 Like founders Courtney Jones and Reico Hopewell, they create what’s next, not just what’s now, but becoming a supporter, a mentor in the KEC community, or becoming an entrepreneur yourself.

-You are joining these ranks so I would love it if you if you if you scanned this and and followed us on our newsletter, our any of our amazing social media accounts or web addresses.
+You are joining these ranks so I would love it if you if you followed us on our newsletter, our any of our amazing social media accounts or websites.

-KEC is a place where big audacious ideas are welcome, where maker city daredevils like Paris Woodhull and Jade Adams and Ed Rottmann and Bailey Foster create.
+KEC is a place where big audacious ideas are welcome, where Maker City daredevils like Paris Woodhull and Jade Adams and Ed Rottmann and Bailey Foster create.
 It’s a place where they’re welcome, and it is a place where you are welcome.
-Now.
-Knoxville.
-Let’s get to work.